aerogear-attic/standards/README.md

 // TODO: Add definitions for which will be used and how to lint, and manager tasks, and to cover the tests, and implement the tests, etc ..

+## Scripts

-## Applying changes to organization repositories
+### Applying .github file changes to organization repositories

 Standards in this repository can be applied to all organization repositories.
 To update standards in AeroGear organization please follow steps bellow:

+### To update all organization

-1. Execute following commands to prepare repository
+1. Execute following commands

 ```
 npm i
-npm run clean
+npm run applyAll
 ```

+### To update specific repositories
-2. Review apply.js script with repositories that you want to update

-Review `reposToClone` value to see what repositories we should use to apply the changes.
+1. Review apply.js script with repositories that you want to update.
+Check the constant `reposToClone` value to see what repositories we should use to apply the changes.

-3. Execute apply method
+2. Execute following commands

 ```
+npm i
 npm run apply
 ```

+**NOTES**

+* This code implementation is using the [octokit](https://github.com/octokit)
+* See [here](https://developer.github.com/v3) the GitHub API documentation
+* The repos will created ar `../build` directory